The Law of Arms

 In the Principality of the Northern Forests, we have developed Our own traditions and rules of Heraldry which may significantly deviate from the norm in other official Heraldic traditions around the world.

 Rule of Tinctures

 There are seven main tinctures, five colours and two metals.
 Colour cannot go over colour nor metal over metal.
 The only exception for this contrast rule are furs, which are usually composed of metal and colour.

 In the Principality, Sable has a special status, between colour and fur, since the name comes from Middle German sabel or zobel, the actual fur of the Martes zibellina.
 Therefore, as it happens also in some cases in Central European Heraldry traditions, Sable can be found combined with other colours.

-Mottos and supporters are rare and reserved for ducal and princely titles.
+Mottos and supporters are rare and reserved for ducal and princely titles unless the Princess grants an exception (which is also rare).
 Helms and coronets are set and ruled about on “Rank marks” section.
 Crests can be used but they are not common and usually substituted by feathers with the livery colours of the armiger.

 Coat of Arms of Women.
 Escutcheon shapes.